jasonrogena/ma3map-client_android/README.md

 You'll need to get an API key from [Google's Developer Console](https://console.developers.google.com).
 Set the API key as *places_api_key* in app/src/main/res/values/strings.xml.

 Google doesn't need your release key's SHA1 fingerprint.
 Use the Public API access key for this.

+## LICENSE

+This code is released under the [GNU Affero General Public License version 3](http://www.gnu.org/licenses/agpl-3.0.html).
+Please see the file LICENSE.md for details.